The store will not work correctly in the case when cookies are disabled.

 There are 3 primary components of fertiliser and you may see them on products as 3 numbers representing the percentages of N, P and K. Nitrogen, Phosphorous and Potassium.
 Check out our video below for some more tips on how to feed grass:

-Tips mentioned in this video:
+How to feed grass tips mentioned in this video:

 A good idea is to fertilise twice a year.
-Give your grass a boost in spring and again in autumn and you will have a strong summer lawn and grass that is prepared for winter.
+Give your grass a boost in spring and again in autumn, and you will have a strong summer lawn and grass that is prepared for winter.

-• In the autumn after a hard-working summer your grass will appreciate a boost before the cold winter months come.
+In the autumn after a hard-working summer your grass will appreciate a boost before the cold winter months come.
 This feed is different from the spring one, don’t be tempted to fertilise with the same feed as spring as it is high in nitrogen for new growth.
 As temperatures fall, grass growth slows so all you are doing is strengthening the plant as it winds down for winter.

 Apply the correct amount of fertiliser– you can damage or burn grass if you use too much.
 Remember to wash off the fertiliser by watering your lawn as leaving fertiliser on the blades of your grass can cause damage.
 Rates are per square metre so make sure you have enough to cover your area.
 You can apply granules by hand or by spreader.
 For liquids use a watering can or sprayer depending on the size of the area you need to cover.